Chuyu-Team/MINT/Readme.md

 fork from https://github.com/Chuyu-Team/phnt.

 ## The difference from https://github.com/processhacker/phnt
+- Single File.
 - No kernel mode definitions.
 - Compiling using the `/W4 /WX` option is supported.
 - No private definition from the https://github.com/processhacker/phnt.
 - Optimized for the Windows SDK.

+## How to use
+Copy ChuyuWindowsInternalAPI.h to your project and directly include it.

 ## License
 Because https://github.com/processhacker/phnt is distributed under the